rpicard/explore-flask/8-templates.md

     return text.uppercase()
 ```

 We are registering our function as a Jinja filter by using the `@app.template_filter()` decorator.
-By default the filter is called using the function name, but you can pass an argument to the decorator to change that:
+The default filter name is just the name of the function, but you can pass an argument to the decorator to change that:

 ```
 @app.template_filter('make_caps')